top of page

 Best Abstract Session

-During the Best Abstract Session, a selection of authors is invited to present their abstract on the main stage.
-One abstract will be selected as the winner and awarded an NVIDIA DGX Spark supercomputer.
+During the Best Abstract Session, a selection of authors were invited to present their abstract on the main stage.
+One abstract was selected as the winner and awarded an NVIDIA DGX Spark supercomputer.

 17:00 - 19:00 | NETWORKING RECEPTION WITH DRINKS AND BITES